Bjacks0321/Cybersecurity-/PROJECT 3 Part Two: Apply Filters to SQL Queries/README.md

 ## 🗂️ Files in This Repository

-- `Assignments` – All SQL queries used in the project
+- `Assignments` – All SQL queries used in the project, with screenshots from lab scenarios
-- `Supporting Documents` – Folder containing materials, any raw notes, and lab scenario references
+- `Supporting Documents` – Folder containing materials and any raw notes